Vladislav-Jovanov/TMM/README.md

 ## Example
 Example database that program uses is given in the root directory.
 ## Usage
-Program can be used by users without progamming experience.
+Program can be used by users without programming experience.
 ## Contact
 If you have questions you can contact me via e-mail: vjovanov@nanosys.ihtm.bg.ac.rs